deepscan/vscode-deepscan/README.md

 This extension contributes the following commands to the Command palette.

-- `Inspect Code`: inspect the current JavaScript file.
+- `Inspect Project`: inspect the current project. (enabled only in embedded mode)
+- `Clear Project Problems`: clear inspected problems. (enabled only in embedded mode)

 ## Using behind a proxy